inets-rwth/gr-inets/README.md

-# gr-inets
+# gr-inets OOT module for GNU Radio
-## Hold on tight!
-Content will be released soon.
-OOT GNU Radio module 'gr-inets' containing blocks and examples used for the work conducted for our demo presentation at SRIF'15
+## Includes blocks to build a packetized transceiver system using USRPs